jbeard6/jbeard-nfs/README.md

         clients => [ "${::network_eth0}/${netmask_eth0}" ],
     }

+You also have the options of manageing only the /etc/exports config file by enabling configonly => true

+    class { 'nfs::server':
+      configonly => true
+    }

 ### NFS Exports
 If you want to use hiera to define all your exports in one place.
 If you place these elements in one of your yaml files parsed